NCERT Solutions for Class 9 Science Chapter 12 Improvement in Food Resources

 Also, check out the NCERT Books and NCERT Syllabus here:

-Given below is a question of this chapter, along with the answer.
+Given below is a question from this chapter, along with the answer.
 It is important to get familiar with the question pattern to score well in the exam.
-For this purpose, students can use Improvement in Food Resources Class 9 NCERT Solutions.
+For this purpose, students can use the NCERT Solutions for Class 9 Science Chapter 12 Improvement in Food Resources.

 Q1.
 Name the Italian breed of honey bee.